 The Italian Attorney General’s office started investigating the deal in 2011.
 News of the investigation was made public in February 2012, and the Indian Defence Minister A.K.
 Anthony ordered a Central Bureau of Investigations (CBI) probe the next day.

 Italian police raided the offices in Switzerland of Guido Haschke, the key middleman in 2012.
-Hascke was extradited to Italy and held in prison for 6 months, but was released as part of a plea bargain, whereby he gave evidence crucial to the investigation.
-As a result, Giuseppe Orsi, CEO of Finmeccanica ,and Bruno Spagnolini, CEO of AgustaWestland were arrested in Italy in February 2013 and charged with corruption.
+Haschke was extradited to Italy and held in prison for 6 months, but was released as part of a plea bargain, whereby he gave evidence crucial to the investigation.
+As a result, Giuseppe Orsi, CEO of Finmeccanica, and Bruno Spagnolini, CEO of AgustaWestland were arrested in Italy in February 2013 and charged with corruption.
 They were acquitted in 2014, but convicted of lesser false bookkeeping charges However, this verdict was overturned on appeal in 2016, and both were convicted of corruption and money laundering and sentenced to 4 and a half years (Orsi) and four years (Spagnolini) in prison.
 The detailed verdict by the court also made clear that S.P.
 Tyagi was a likely recipient of the bribes.
 However, Italy’s highest court, the Court of Cassation, ordered a retrial in December 2016 due to a procedural flaw in the Appeals Court process.
-As the statute of limitations for the alleged crimes expires at the end of 2017, the case is likely to be closed, as there is insufficient time for a new judicial process.
+In January 2018, a Milan appeals court acquitted Spagnolini and Orsi again, on the grounds that the evidence against them did not provide enough proof of the alleged crimes.

 Finmeccanica agreed to pay a fine of EUR 7.5 million in 2014, in a settlement with Italian prosecutors, in return for corruption charges being dropped.